Hantavirus hemorrhagic fever with renal syndrome: Management

 Treatment of HFRS is supportive in nature.
-The specific form of treatment depending on the phase of the disease and clinical presentation.
+The specific form of treatment depends on the phase of the disease and clinical presentation.
 Intravenous hydration and electrolyte therapy are essential to maintain blood pressure and electrolyte balance.
 Platelet transfusions can be used to reduce mortality in cases of severe thrombocytopenia and disseminated intravascular coagulation to control bleeding.
-If acute kidney injury occurs, then intermittent hemodialysis is used as the first option and continuous renal replacement therapy in critical HFRS cases.
+If acute kidney injury occurs, then intermittent hemodialysis is used as the first option, and continuous renal replacement therapy in critical HFRS cases.
 No specific antiviral drugs exist for hantavirus infection, but ribavirin and favipiravir have shown varying efficacy and safety.

-Prophylactic use of ribavirin and favipiravir in early infection or post-exposure show some efficacy, and both have shown some anti-hantavirus activity in vivo and in vitro.
-Ribavirin is effective in the early treatment of HFRS with some limitations such as toxicity at high doses and the potential to cause hemolytic anemia.
+Prophylactic use of ribavirin and favipiravir in early infection or post-exposure shows some efficacy, and both have shown some anti-hantavirus activity in vivo and in vitro.
+Ribavirin is effective in the early treatment of HFRS with some limitations, such as toxicity at high doses and the potential to cause hemolytic anemia.
 Anemia is reversible upon completion of ribavirin treatment.
-In some instances, ribavirin may cause excess bilirubin in the blood (hyperbilirubinemia), abnormally slow heart beat (sinus bradycardia), and rashes.
-Administering ribavirin after the onset of the cardiopulmonary phase of HPS has not shown to be an effective treatment and currently there is no recommendation for the use of ribavirin to treat HFRS or HPS.
+In some instances, ribavirin may cause excess bilirubin in the blood (hyperbilirubinemia), abnormally slow heartbeat (sinus bradycardia), and rashes.
+Administering ribavirin after the onset of the cardiopulmonary phase of HPS is not an effective treatment, and currently there is no recommendation for the use of ribavirin to treat HFRS or HPS.

-Favipiravir, in comparison to ribavirin, has shown greater efficacy without anemia as a side effect.
+Favipiravir has greater efficacy than ribavirin, without anemia as a side effect.
 In hamster models, oral administration of favipiravir twice per day of 100 mg/kg significantly reduced viral load in the blood and antigen load in the lungs.
 Oral administration before viremia prevented HPS, but not after this.
-A number of other approaches have been researched as potential anti-hantavirus treatments, including small-molecule compounds that target the virus or host, peptides, alligator weed, antibodies, and classical antiviral drugs, tested mainly to block hantavirus entry into cells or restrain virus replication.
+Several other approaches have been researched as potential anti-hantavirus treatments, including small-molecule compounds that target the virus or host, peptides, alligator weed, antibodies, and classical antiviral drugs, tested mainly to block hantavirus entry into cells or restrain virus replication.
 Host-targeting medicines are designed to improve vascular function or rebuild homeostasis.